WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-mailchimp-in-wordpress-with-paymattic.md

 ## Enable Mailchimp Integration

-To learn how to enable Mailchimp integration, follow the steps with the screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar**, search for Mailchimp through the search bar, and you will get the **Mailchimp integration** module.